pulkowski-jan/remitlyassignment/README.md

 Otherwise, reads from stdin ('-q' suppresses build system logs).
 ## Linux / macOS
 `./gradlew run -q [--args=\<path>]`
-Note that java standard library (and hence this program) does not support '~' as an alias for the user home directory.
+Please, note that Java Standard Library (and hence this program) does not support '~' as an alias for the user home directory.
 Use `$HOME` instead.
 ## Windows
 `.\gradlew.bat run -q [--args=\<path>]`